Last Updated on February 17, 2023 by Paul Guzman

 The Mexican Bird of Paradise Plant (Caesalpinia Mexicana).
-Has a distinct yellow flower and is considered a large shrub.
-It’s actually pretty easy to make it grow as a small tree.
-So it would be perfect for a patio area for a small backyard.
-It is very drought tolerant and can tolerate freezing temperatures.
-It will have a hard time with temperatures below the mid-teens.
+It has a distinct yellow flower and is considered a large shrub.
+It’s easy to make it grow as a small tree.
+So, it would be perfect for a patio area for a small backyard.
+It is very drought-tolerant and can tolerate freezing temperatures.
+It will be a challenging time growing when nighttime temperatures get below the mid-teens.

 It goes by numerous names poinciana, peacock flower, red bird of paradise, and the Yellow Bird of paradise.

 It can get up to 10-12 ft. tall sometimes taller and wider.
 It has flower clusters that are bright yellow, and fragrant and appear on the branches from spring until fall.
 It is a fast-growing large plant that is well suited for the hot desert sun.

 It can also tolerate partial shade, placing it on the east or north side of your home would be ok.
 But it really loves the full hot summer sun.
 Unlike the Redbird of paradise, it will bloom in early spring.

 Read more about the Mexican Bird of Paradise plant over at Wikipedia

 The Redbird of Paradise is another Caesalpinia that has red-orange flowers.
 Click here for more information

 Paul Guzman – Husband, Father, Grandfather, Gardener, and Webmaster of GuzmansGreenhouse.com – Please share this post below.